• Skip to primary navigation

 cutting strawberries

-In the meantime clean berries and cut strawberries into halves.
+In the meantime clean berries and cut strawberries into halves or slices.

 mixing powdered sugar with soft butter in a white bowl